cabinetoffice/national-leadership-centre-website/pages/privacy-for-network.md

 We will also use diversity data to:
 * assess our own diversity and inclusion statistics for our network and programme audience of senior public service leaders
-* for reasonable adjustments at senior leadership events.
+* for reasonable adjustments at senior leadership events

 ## What data we will process